 Once you’ve applied the sauce, transfer ribs back to the smoker (this time not in foil).
 Cook for a further 20-30 minutes.

 At this point we should see significant pull back on the bones, and the pork meat should be outrageously tender.
+To find out more, check out my guide on how to tell when ribs are done.

 You can serve these either by serving up the full half-rack, or you can slice them for full individual ribs.